ProdDanny03/YT-DL/README.md

 ## Installation

 Download from releases section or build the binary yourself:
-(Microsoft Visual Studio MSVC is required to build)
+(Microsoft Visual Studio MSVC and python3.13 is required to build)
 ```bash
 git clone https://github.com/ProdDanny03/YT-DL.git